Cavenham Foods: 1980

 Grand Union opened further Basic Food Warehouse stores in Hialeh and Miramar in Florida, with the first Basic store arriving in Woodbridge, New Jersey followed shortly after by Marlow Heights by March.
 With the American economy struggling in a recession, Grand Union in response to the Carter administration imposed a 30-day price freeze on some private-label brands, which was extended for another 30 days in April.
 However Jim Wood tendered his resignation with Grand Union and Cavenham, and in April took up the role of chief executive of rival A&P. Wood was frustrated with several issues including the open rebellion by Colonial management, was offered a deal by A&P owners, German supermarket chain Tengelmann Group, which included stock options that Goldsmith called truly astounding and said We couldn't make any comparable offer.
 Wood would take his management team with him to A&P. Goldsmith took it upon himself to oversee the management of Grand Union.
-On the 18 April it was reported that Generale Occidentale agreed to sell Generale Alimentaire to Danone.
+On 18 April it was reported that Generale Occidentale agreed to sell Generale Alimentaire to Danone.
 A day later it was confirmed that Bovril was sold to Beechams for £46 million, with Goldsmith stating that it was a strategic decision to get out of manufacturing as 90% of the company's turnover came from its retailing business.
 Shortly after AB Felix was sold to Swedish firm Beijerinvest.
 In May, Grand Union ended their price freeze stating that manufacturers had risen their prices, even though the White House consumer director Esther Peterson had asked them not to.
 In August Goldsmith, plus directors Madame Beaux and Peter Hill-Wood resigned from the board of Cavenham with Goldsmith stating he would concentrate on his role at Generale Occidentale.
 A few weeks later the Financial Times reported that the Department of Trade were investigating Goldsmith and his share dealings.
 On the same day, Goldsmith announced in his last speech as chairman that Cavenham's profits had risen to £42.6 million on sales of £1,884 million, and that Cavenham was pulling out of manufacturing as it was not seen as being compatible with a retail firm outside of the UK.
 In November, Cavenham withdrew its membership of the Confederation of British Industry along with Babcock International, Trafalgar House and European Ferries after the chairman, Sir Terence Beckett announced the CBI would have a "bare-knuckle" fight with the UK government if interest rates were not dropped.
 This was followed by news that Cavenham had bought Argyle Securities, a Goldsmith company owned by General Oriental, for £21 million in what was seen as another unusual Goldsmith deal.